Updates on COVID-19

-Starting on 1st of August, 4 weekly flights are scheduled between Lisbon and Sal Island.
+At the moment, 2 weekly flights are scheduled between Lisbon and Sal Island.
 Other flights are connecting Europe with Cabo Verde, and soon to the USA.
 The flights are not for tourism, but for special situations such as work, studies and others.
-The rest of the flights are supposed to resume in November.

 The connection between islands is guaranteed, with 4 weekly flights from Praia to Sal and 2 from São Vicente.

 For more information on this news, visit the website from the Government of Cabo Verde as well as its official Facebook profile.
 You can also follow the news on the national television of Cabo Verde (Radiotelevisão de Cabo Verde) and the Maritime and Ports Authority.

 The Cabo Verde Government has a live counter of reported cases in the country.